JackWangelin/JackWangelin.github.io/README.md

 # What is this project?

 This is my first & working version of my personal portfolio site.
 It is also encompassed by my first proper introduction to Github as a useful tool.
-Previously, I had only tangential use, & looked in on updates from other people via the webportal.
+Previously, I had only used GitHub tangentially & looked in on updates from other people via the webportal.

 ## Items of interest
 -A CSS only menu drawer